pschool-in/curriculum/content/grammar/new-topics/article-4.md

  Names of materials-
  We wear clothes made of cotton. ( not the cotton)

+ ## Quantifiers:
  We use indefinite article to certain quantifiers like - "few", "little" to show that the quantity of the thing is small, but it adds lot of value or is of great importance.
+When little and few are used, it is essential to consider whether the noun referred to is countable or not.
+The quantifier ‘a little’ (with and without the article ‘a’) is needed for small quantities with uncountable nouns.
+‘A few’ (with and without the article ‘a’), on the other hand, requires countable nouns in the plural if the speaker wants to express a small number.

 For example:
 1. Mrudula was never lonely, she made " a few" good friends while she was in university.